zenUnicorn/Python-Articles/how-d-i-append-to-a-file.md

 ## Conclusion

-We covered a lot in this article how how to append
+We covered a lot in this article on how to append to a file.
+We looked at using the `with` statement, the `open` function, append to a file as a new line and appending multiple lines to a file.
+I genuinely hope that this article has taught you one or two things.